openjdk/guide/src/codeReview.md

   the [Atom feed](http://cr.openjdk.java.net/feed.atom),
   create `.title` and/or `.description` files:

->>     echo "A suitable review title or bug synopsis" &gt; 6543210/.title
+>>     echo "A suitable review title or bug synopsis" > 6543210/.title
->>     echo "Short description of the change to be reviewed" &gt; 6543210/.description
+>>     echo "Short description of the change to be reviewed" > 6543210/.description

   Syndication does not recognize line endings or formatting tags, so it would be a good idea to keep the information in these files